When Your Dreams Fade Away

 Intentionally ignored or willfully dismissed, there’s a heaven sized hurdle with dreaming.
 Just as we can’t control the shapes of clouds, we can’t control the shapes of our dreams.
-Though we may work towards manifesting our desires, curveballs are sure to come.
+Though we may work towards manifesting our desires, God throws us periodic curveballs.
 Like gusts of wind distorting perceptions of cloud figurines, sometimes our dreams take new forms.
 As we float through life, what we initially perceive as “living the dream,” either matures or fades away.

 Sometimes we settle for less.